A Place for Mom

 Angelike Gaunt

-Angelike Gaunt is the Director of Editorial Content Strategy at A Place for Mom.
+Angelike Gaunt is the Director of Content Strategy at A Place for Mom.
 She’s developed health content for consumers and medical professionals at major health care organizations, including Mayo Clinic, the American Academy of Family Physicians, and the University of Kansas Health System.
 She’s passionate about developing accessible content to simplify complex health topics.

 Read more